yifeikang/Microbiome_MiSeq/3_Dada2 trim and taxonomy.md

 module load R/4.1.2-IGB-gcc-8.2.0
 # ----------------Commands------------------------
 Rscript src/cecal-src/dada2_cecal_slurm.R
 ```

 ### Summary

-After this step, the work on biocluster is finished.
+After this step, work on the biocluster part is finished.
 All downstream analysis will be performed on personal computer using R.